 So this concludes my review of the Yaesu FT-897D radio.
 It is a solid “Buy!”
 You will not be disappointed and it will serve you for a very long time, especially when the grid goes down and you need the ultimate Ham radio.

-I will be posting an article in the future that shares some of my “power” ideas on keeping your radio rig up and running plus what my 897 “go kit” looks like along with a list of its contents.
+Tomorrow I will be posting an article ideas on keeping your radio rig up and running plus what my 897 “go kit” looks like along with a list of its contents.
 Look for it!

 2009 - 2019 Copyright © AHTrimble.com ~ All rights reserved No reproduction or other use of this content without expressed written permission from AHTrimble.com See Content Use Policy for more information.